 Subscription-based news websites don’t rely on advertising revenues.
 Instead, these, depend on quality journalism to drive user acquisition and growth.

 Covid-19 put a lot of publishing businesses in hot water.
-But, subscription based news & media businesses saw a whopping 300% rise in their business.
+But, subscription-based news & media businesses saw a whopping 300% rise in their business.

 This is because subscriptions based websites are fundamentally more flexible.
 You tweak your offerings based on scenarios and users’ needs & bingo!

 Within six months of its launch, The Ken had rolled out an initial version of their mobile app based on demand, just as an experiment.
-The app was built on entirely different set of assumptions and here’s how it looked.
+The app was built on an entirely different set of assumptions and here’s how it looked.